oliverSCZ/OOP-school-library/README.md

 To get a local copy up and running follow these simple steps.

-To setup the project in your local, in the repo page: click on code (dropdown list) > Download as ZIP. or open terminal of path you want to install project and run this command git clone git@github.com/oliverSCZ/OOP-school-library.git
+To setup the project in your local, in the repo page:
+- Click on code (dropdown list)
+- Download as ZIP. or open terminal of path you want to install project
+- Run this command
+git clone git@github.com/oliverSCZ/OOP-school-library.git

 ## Author